 Extent of success

 The project has successfully created a prototype that incorporates the designed solution.
-The ultrasonic sensor sends and receives around 30 readings per second, allowing the push up counter to continue recording data accurately even if the user does push ups at a faster pace.
-The wearable push up counter is also adjustable and lightweight so that it would not result in too much strain on the user and affect the number of push up he does.
+The ultrasonic sensor sends and receives around 30 readings per second, allowing the push-up counter to continue recording data accurately even if the user does push-ups at a faster pace.
+The wearable push-up counter is also adjustable to suit users of different body sizes and is lightweight so that it would not result in too much weight on the user and affect the number of push-ups he can complete.

-Future plans The Pushup Counter can be further developed to record other exercises.
+Future plans The Push-up Counter can be further developed to record other exercises.
 The ultrasound sensor and flex sensor can allow it to record sit-ups and “Superman” exercise.
 Improvements can also be made to send the counter data (using Bluetooth) into an integrated phone application that tracks the user’s exercise.

 REFERENCES